New species of flying gecko found in Mizoram; named after state

 Like other flying geckos, the new species, which is around 20 cm in length, is arboreal (living in trees) and flies from one tree to another and nocturnal

-A team of researchers from Mizoram University and Max Planck Institute for Biology in Germany have discovered mainland India’s first species of flying geckos in Mizoram.
+Researchers of Mizoram University and Max Planck Institute for Biology , Tubingen, Germany have discovered a new species of flying gecko in Mizoram.

-Details of the study on the new species, which is also called gliding or parachute geckos, were published on Monday in the latest issue of Salamandra, a German journal on herpetology.
+Details of the study on the species of the gliding or parachute gecko, were published on Monday in the latest issue of Salamandra, a German journal on herpetology, or the study of amphibians and reptiles.

 The new species has been named Gekko mizoramensis after the northeastern state.